PaladinCloud/CE/jobs/pacman-data-shipper/README.md

-# PacBot - Data Shipper
+# Paladin - Data Shipper
 This is a batch job that queries a database in which asset related information is stored such as vulnerability, compliance etc. and uploads them into an Elastic Search Index

 ## How to set it up?